mmianl/terraform-provider-powerdns/website/docs/index.html.markdown

 with the proper credentials before it can be used.
 It supports both the [legacy API](https://doc.powerdns.com/3/httpapi/api_spec/) and the new [version 1 API](https://doc.powerdns.com/md/httpapi/api_spec/), however resources may need to be configured differently.

-NOTE: if you're using the sqlite3 PowerDNS backend with an outdated version of PowerDNS, you might face a problem (as described in [#75](https://github.com/pan-net/terraform-provider-powerdns/issues/75) and in [PowerDNS #14564](https://github.com/PowerDNS/pdns/issues/14564)) with terraform's default behavior to [run mulitple operations](https://www.terraform.io/docs/commands/apply.html#parallelism-n) in parallel.
+NOTE: if you're using the sqlite3 PowerDNS backend with an outdated version of PowerDNS, you might face a problem (as described in [#75](https://github.com/pan-net/terraform-provider-powerdns/issues/75) and in [PowerDNS #14564](https://github.com/PowerDNS/pdns/issues/14564)) with terraform's default behavior to [run multiple operations](https://www.terraform.io/docs/commands/apply.html#parallelism-n) in parallel.
 Using `-parallelism=1` can help solve the limitations of the sqlite3 PowerDNS Backend.
 This is **no longer an issue** with PowerDNS Version 4.9.

 Use the navigation to the left to read about the available resources.